How to Check Kawasaki Vulcan Belt Tension

 Step 3.
 Find the plunger on the tension gauge.
 The top of the gauge, where the thumb is pushing, will be centered underneath the belt.
 Push upward on the belt.

-NOTE: What you're looking for is for the plunger to compress to the mark on the plunger shaft while the plunger pushes the belt one notch.
-Essentially, it should take 10 lbs. of pressure to push the belt one notch.
+NOTE: Look for the plunger to compress to the mark on the plunger shaft while the plunger pushes the belt one notch.
+It should take 10 lbs. of pressure to push the belt one notch.

 Step 4.
 Push the plunger up onto the belt to flex it.